RommelTJ/ExercisesAndAlgorithms/interview_tips/10-CommonIssuesAndHowToFixThem.md

 Nailing these questions can be a big differentiator.
 If you wanna wow your interviewer, check out our article on telling stories for behavioral questions.

+## Practicing

+### I know I should practice, but I have trouble finding the time.

+For most of us, saying, "I should spend a few hours practicing for coding interviews each week" just doesn't work.
+Whenever there's a spare hour, it's suddenly really important to send some emails.
+Or do laundry.
+Or do some other "productive" bit of procrastination.

+The fix is to pick a specific, regular time for your interview practice.
+Block it off and stick to it.

+An hour a day, or a few hours over the weekend.
+Just pick something you can actually commit to.

+Open up your calendar and do it right now.

+Couple more tips:

+* Try going to a cafe or library.
+The ritual of going to a new place tells your mind, "Okay, we're going to a specific place to do a specific thing now."
+* Grab a pen and paper to write your code on.
+This is good practice for coding on a whiteboard, but it also helps you focus in on the task at hand.
+* If you're using our course to practice, consider using the browser on your tablet instead of your laptop — again, it's less distracting.
+* Leave your phone at home, or put it in airplane mode while you're practicing.

+### How should I practice?

+Not all programming interview practice is made equal.
+There are a lot of things you can do to make sure you're getting the maximum possible benefit out of your practice sessions.
+Check out our guide to getting the most out of your coding interview practice.

+### How long should I spend on each each practice problem?

+In general, a coding interview is about 45 minutes of problem solving.
+Sometimes you'll get a few short technical questions, but usually you'll only dig into one complex algorithmic coding interview question (like the ones in our course).

+So, 45 minutes per question is a good rule of thumb.
+But don’t worry too much if you’re taking longer to finish our practice questions — you’ll get faster with time.
+Stressing about the clock usually does more harm than good.

+### Should I do mock interviews?
+How?

+Yes!
+There are a few great websites that offer mock interviews as a service.
+Check out:

+* Interviewing.io (free)
+* Pramp (free)

+Or you can grab a buddy and organize some mock interviews yourselves.

+For phone interview practice, do it over the computer.
+Use a shared coding environment tool like CoderPad, and actually talk to each other over the phone or through Skype (great opportunity to test that your laptop's microphone works!).

+For onsite interview practice, whip out some paper and pencils or, better yet, actually get on your feet and write stuff on a whiteboard.

+You can even run a mock interview with a nontechnical friend!
+Try loading up one of our practice questions on a laptop or tablet—the progressive hints and gotchas allow your friend to use the page like a script.

+And of course, real interviews are very effective as "mock interviews" :) Reach out to some more companies and try to get some extra interviews.